mike99mac/minimy-mike99mac/README.md

 - Nvidia GPU is 6 times faster than Raspberry Pi 4.
 - Nvidia GPU is 2.8 times faster than Raspberry Pi 5.

 Here's a picture of the three boxes.
-Raspberry Pi 4 on the left and 5 on the right are both in boomboxes for superior sound.
-The home for the GPU is coming soon.
+The Raspberry Pi 4 on the left and Pi 5 on the right are both in boomboxes for superior sound.
+The GPU is to the right of the keyboard.
+A boombox carcass for it is coming soon...

 ![](STT-3-box-shootout.png)